etherfundme/dapp/README.md

 ### Introduction

-Published documents are the code of contracts, which are used by Etherfundme service.
+Published documents are the code of contracts, which are used by EtherFundMe service.

 ### How It Works